-All Hail The Caesar, Canada’s National Cocktail
+All Hail The Caesar

+Make sure you start by adding the tabasco and Worcestershire first.
+If you happen to make the drink a little too spicy or muddy, you can always start again.
+When you are happy with the amount of each condiment, add your vodka and build the rest of your drink on ice.
 Every restaurant & bar these days seems to have their own take on the Caesar, hoping to distinguish themselves from the bar down the street, and keep you coming back for their own special version.

 Ingredient Variations we have personally seen in the last few months at local bars: